 Vaccination Requirements

-To protect all WVU Medicine patients and employees, dietetic internship students are required to have the following vaccines before the internship begins.
+To protect all WVU Medicine patients and employees, dietetic internship students are required to have the following vaccines before the internship begins:

 • COVID-19

-• Flu
+• Influenza

 • Hepatitis B: three doses or serological testing with positive antibody levels

-• Measles, mumps, and rubella (MMR): two doses, positive antibody levels for this will also be acceptable
+• Measles, mumps, and rubella (MMR): two doses; positive antibody levels for this will also be acceptable

-• History of varicella or Varivax: two doses or proof of chicken pox
+• History of varicella or Varivax: two doses or proof of chickenpox

 • Tetanus/Tdap

-• Tuberculosis purified protein derivative (PPD) skin text: two-step process within the last 30 days, a copy of recent chest x-ray is required for those with history of positive PPD
+• Tuberculosis purified protein derivative (PPD) skin text: two-step process within the last 30 days; a copy of recent chest x-ray is required for those with history of positive PPD

 Updated vaccines will be provided by WVU Medicine Employee Health if not within the acceptable date range.

-Students are covered during the internship for on the job injury only under a hospital purchased policy (Mutual of Omaha).
+Students are covered during the internship for on-the-job injury only under a hospital-purchased policy (Mutual of Omaha).
 Payment/medical insurance for any other illness is the student’s responsibility.